nstgeorge/VEKTA/README.md

 ![Gameplay](info/gameplay.png)

 ## Downloads
-Visit the apps folder, find the executable you need.
-No guarantees that any will work.
+Visit the [apps](https://github.com/StGerGer/vekta-processing/tree/master/apps) folder and find the executable you need.
+Not all of these versions are tested, so use at your own risk.
 For the latest version, it is best to download the source and compile it yourself.

 ## What is this?
 VEKTA is a game created in Processing 3 to test the limits of Processing's capabilities in interactive games and real-time physics calculations.